asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 ## The Example Game

-The full list of moves for the example game is [here, in a text box below the apploet](https://mindsports.nl/index.php/dagaz/131-workshops/955-dominions-example-workshop).
+The full list of moves for the example game is [here, in the source code of the game's page](https://mindsports.nl/index.php/the-pit/526-dominions).
 Parsing the moves is a fun exercise, even if I will not use the eame notation eventually, so I will do that.

 The first task is to know how the coordinates map from the Mindsports representation to mine.
 This one is straightforward, if a bit tricky.
 The letters are the rows, or the `hex.y` cooredinate, so `A to Q` map to `8 to -8` (yes, backwards.)
 The columns map `1 to 17` to `-8 to 8`.
 The center hex goes from `i9` to `{0, 0}`.